 - Increased skills, capacity and confidence of librarians.
 Having received IT and e-resources training themselves, librarians are now helping our local Project Coordinators to provide training to faculty and students, as well as providing support to users in the library.

 - Improved technological infrastructure, bandwidth and library facilities.
-From new fibre optic cables to new computers and air-conditioning units in the libraries, the project has already been a catalyst for major improvements to infrastructure, bandwidth and library facilities at the University of Mandalay and the University of Yangon.
-This is also the case at Dagon University, Yadanabon Universtiy and the Yangon University of Economics, our most recent project partner.
+From new fibre optic cables to new computers and air-conditioning units in the libraries, the project has already been a catalyst for major improvements to infrastructure, bandwidth and library facilities at Mandalay University and Yangon University.
+This is also the case at Dagon University, Yadanabon Universtiy and the Yangon University of Economics, our most recent project partners.

 - Usage of e-resources is growing fast.
 There has been a big growth in usage of the EBSCO Discovery Service, the gateway to the eLibrary.

 - Increased library visibility.
-Libraries at the University of Mandalay and the University of Yangon do not currently have websites but, having set up Facebook pages in May 2014, librarians are now communicating regularly and have already attracted an impressive number of friends.
+Libraries at Mandalay University and Yangon University do not currently have websites but, having set up Facebook pages in May 2014, librarians are now communicating regularly and have already attracted an impressive number of friends.
 Libraries at Dagon University and Yadanabon University have also just set up Facebook pages.